chris-greening/instascrape/_pages/about.md

 instascrape is a powerful, lightweight Python library for scraping Instagram data with no configurations necessary!
-It is designed with flexibility and developer productivity in mind so you can stop wasting valuable time collecting data and just start analyzing it
+It is designed with flexibility and developer productivity in mind so you can stop wasting valuable time collecting data and just start analyzing it.

 ## Key features
 * Powerful and flexible object-oriented scraping tools